DexxDing/dexxding.github.io/_pages/about.md

 ### Recent News

-- Mar 2025: I will begin my Master of Research (MRes) program at *Macquarie University*, advised by Dr. Yuankai Qi and Prof. Jian Yang.
+- Mar 2025: I will begin my Master of Research (MRes) program at *Macquarie University*.
 - Jan 2025: Our work "*Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion*" has been accepted to **ICLR2025**!